apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

   inferred from the indexed value.
 However in some cases where same property type is not used consistently across various nodes then it would recommened to specify the type explicitly.

+propertyIndex
+: Whether the index for this property is used for equality conditions, ordering, and is not null conditions.

 **Property Names**